Gallstones and gallbladder diseaseCholecystitis; Choledocholithiasis; Bile duct stones

 cystic duct, which is a side branch off the common bile duct.
 This system of ducts through which bile flows is called the

-- The gallbladder is a 4-inch sac with a muscular wall that is located under the liver.
-Here, most of the fluid is removed from the bile (about 2 to 5 cups, or .48 to 1.2 liters, a day), leaving only a few tablespoons of concentrated bile.
+- The gallbladder is a 3 to 4-inch (7 to 10 cm) sac with a muscular wall that is located under the liver.
+Here, most of the fluid is removed from the bile (about 2 to 5 cups, or 0.6 to 1.2 liters of bile gets produced by the liver in a day), leaving only a few tablespoons of concentrated bile.

 - The gallbladder serves as a reservoir until bile is needed in the small intestine to digest fats.
 This need is signaled by a hormone called